 How to Make a Baby Blanket – In Conclusion

-Here is a pretty pink blanket.
+Here is a pretty pink blanket I sewed for my Youtube video.
 I used cotton fabric on the top and flannel underneath.

 Don’t forget your baby blanket safety practices and enjoy your new baby.